-We intend to use the net proceeds received from this offering to fund our research and development activities and for working capital and general corporate purposes.
-We also intend to use \$100,000 of the proceeds to make a required payment under the terms of our sublease as modified (see "Business - Description of Property"), further use approximately \$185,000 for payment under the terms of a settlement agreement with Vibalogics GmbH for overdue balances (see "Business - Collaborations, Partnerships and Agreements - Vibalogics GmbH"), use \$150,000 for payments due to Maxim under an engagement agreement termination agreement, use \$100,000 as partial payment of our outstanding obligations to our Director, Mr. Moore, under the Moore Notes (as defined elsewhere in this prospectus) and use approximately \$495,000 to repay outstanding indebtedness.
-See "Use of Proceeds" on page 36.
+We intend to use the net proceeds received from this offering to fund our research and development activities (including to request orphan drug designation for ADXS-HPV) and for working capital and general corporate purposes.
+We also intend to use \$100,000 of the proceeds to make a required payment under the terms of our sublease as modified (see "Business - Description of Property").
+See "Use of Proceeds" on page 32.